William Hale Thompson 1927 mayoral campaign: "America First" and allegations levied by Thompson of a British conspiracy

 Thompson ran full-page newspaper advertisements on March 30, 1927 which listed sixteen German American, Irish American, and Polish American historians belonging to the American Historical Society as co-signing his attack on Mayor Dever for the content of school books in the city.

-Thompson pledged to get William McAndrew fired from his post as superindtendent of Chicago Public Schools.
+Thompson pledged to get William McAndrew fired from his post as superintendent of Chicago Public Schools.
 Thompson boasted of his role in ousting then-school superintendent Charles Ernest Chadsey during his previous tenure as mayor, claiming now that Chadsey had also been part of a pro-British conspiracy, declaring, "I threw out Chadsey, who was imported here by friends of British propaganda, and I'll throw out McAndrews [sic]".
 Thompson made the campaign promise of appointing, "a patriotic school board...who will rid the city of Superintendent McAndrew," and "his pro-English 'yes' men and women".
 He faulted Dever and Democratic political boss George E. Brennan as responsible for McAndrew's hiring.